A Brief-ish, Modestly Revisionist History of the American Civil War

 As in other traditional societies, the South lived a life defined by the organic cadence of the sun and the seasons.
 Sunrise, noon, sunset; planting time, harvest time, fallow time.
 Accustomed as they were to life at a more leisurely pace, Southerners were not especially envious of the North, which they often characterized as a den of pinch-faced scolds and pushy, impatient arrivistes.
 To many Southerners, to be always in a hurry was unseemly, and evidence of ill-breeding.

 By contrast, the North was initially settled almost exclusively by English Puritans and their ideological kin, who unlike the Cavaliers, came to the new land not for material gain or adventure, but to escape oppression and find religious and social freedom.

 That’s one way to put it.
 Another would be to say that Puritans, as a rule, did not work or play well with others, and had an unfortunate habit of wearing out their welcome wherever they happened to be.

 Though industrious and self-reliant, Puritans were not exactly warm and fuzzy types.
 Grim, prim, obsessively religious, sartorially austere, and given to spartan ways, Puritans did not fit in well in their homeland, which they found insufficiently pious.
 And since that homeland stubbornly refused to get with their program, Puritans thought it best to shake the the dust of it from their feet and make a fresh start elsewhere.
 And no one attempted to dissuade them.

 They settled first in Holland, but as a wise man once said, “Wherever you go, there you are.”
-So they quickly found themselves on the outs yet again.
-Having heard about this place across the water, the thought occurred that it might make a pretty good New Eden, where finally they could realize their Godly vision, unhindered but for a few inconsequential savages.
-So off they went.
+So after a time they found themselves on the outs yet again.
+Having heard about this place across the water, the thought occurred that it might make a pretty good New Jerusalem, where finally they could realize their Godly vision, unhindered but for a few inconsequential savages.
+They chartered a pair of vessels and arranged to depart.